csci596-2020/Gromacs-benchmarking-on-Discovery-Cluster/README.md

   <img src="https://github.com/csci596-2020/Gromacs-benchmark/blob/main/OpenMP_speedup.png"/>
 </figure>

-From the figure, we see that speed up as well as wall clock time is saturated around 15 OpenMP threads.
-When we use more than 25 OpenMP threads, there is a decrease in performance.
+In the figure, speed up as well as wall clock time is saturated around 15 OpenMP threads.
+When more than 25 OpenMP threads are used, there is a decrease in the performance.
 Modern computers have a limited number of threads, but even if the number of threads are unlimited, we don't gain speed up due to strong scaling.

 **2. MPI as a solution**
+Systems: TRP-Cage.<br/>
 To overcome strong scaling of OpenMP and gain speed up, MPI is used to connect different computing nodes.
 However, the price is the communication between MPI processes.

 Gromacs uses the particle-mesh Ewald (PME) algorithms to treat the long-ranged component of the non-bonded interaction.
 Because the algorithm uses a 3D FFT that requires global communication, its parallel efficiency gets worse as more ranks participate.